-- Unification of Carizon, KW Counselling Services and Monica Place - In December of 2022 the three Boards of Directors from Carizon, KW Counselling, and Monica Place came together and agreed to formally become one agency, Camino.
-This was effective on April 1, 2023. - There were many compelling reasons for this potential unification.
-Together, they will create a system that brings greater impact to the growing mental health and wellbeing needs of individuals, families, and communities in Waterloo Region.
-They hope to increase capacity to serve more effectively and become more sustainable, while strengthening and expanding programs and services. - Ontario Health Teams The Path Forward - The Ministry of Health is setting new direction for OHTs to support their progress towards maturity. - During a November 30, 2022, webinar hosted by the Ministry of Health and Ontario Health, entitled "Accelerating Ontario Health Team Impact and Next Steps for OHTs", five main topics were discussed, one of which was the creation of clinical pathways to improve patient care. - A phased introduction of integrated clinical pathways will occur for people living with four chronic conditions to start.
-After these initial four pathways are successfully implemented additional integrated clinical pathways will be developed in the areas of mental health and addiction and palliative and end-of-life care. - Ministry of Health: A Plan for Connected and Convenient Care - MH&A continues to be a priority for the Ministry and OH, so it is important that KW4 continues to advocate for improvements for our community. - In the Plan for Connected and Convenient Care, released February 2, 2023, current and future provincial investments were highlighted: - new addictions beds and other substance use services to meet the anticipated surge in demand - adding up to 24 new beds to serve vulnerable children and youth experiencing acute and complex mental health challenges - adding up to 16 new beds to meet the needs of youth who don't require the highly intensive care provided at a hospital or secure treatment setting but need more support than a community-based live-in treatment program is designed to offer - opening eight new Youth Wellness Hubs to make it faster and easier for children and youth aged 12-25 to connect to MHA support, primary care, social services, and other services, such as vocational support, education services, housing and recreation and wellness. - launching the Ontario Structured Psychotherapy Program to provide more Ontarians support for anxiety and depression with Cognitive Behaviour Therapy - launching new eating disorders prevention and early intervention programming - supporting a new virtual walk-in counselling service (One Stop Talk) for children, youth, and families, providing access to mental health care with a clinician by phone, video, text or chat. - introducing the new Health811 (formerly known as Health Connect Ontario) - New service models and strategies to divert patients from emergency departments when safe to do so, and to reduce patient offload times at hospitals.
+- Ministry of Health: A Plan for Connected and Convenient Care - MH&A continues to be a priority for the Ministry and OH, so it is important that KW4 continues to advocate for improvements for our community. - In the Plan for Connected and Convenient Care, released February 2, 2023, current and future provincial investments were highlighted: - new addictions beds and other substance use services to meet the anticipated surge in demand - adding up to 24 new beds to serve vulnerable children and youth experiencing acute and complex mental health challenges - adding up to 16 new beds to meet the needs of youth who don't require the highly intensive care provided at a hospital or secure treatment setting but need more support than a community-based live-in treatment program is designed to offer - opening eight new Youth Wellness Hubs to make it faster and easier for children and youth aged 12-25 to connect to MHA support, primary care, social services, and other services, such as vocational support, education services, housing and recreation and wellness. - launching the Ontario Structured Psychotherapy Program to provide more Ontarians support for anxiety and depression with Cognitive Behaviour Therapy - launching new eating disorders prevention and early intervention programming - supporting a new virtual walk-in counselling service (One Stop Talk) for children, youth, and families, providing access to mental health care with a clinician by phone, video, text or chat. - introducing the new Health811 (formerly known as Health Connect Ontario) - New service models and strategies to divert patients from emergency departments when safe to do so, and to reduce patient offload times at hospitals.

-- Dr. John Heintzman, Child and Adolescent Out-Patient Mental Health, Grand River Hospital - KW4 OHT Mental Health and Addictions Reference Group and - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee
+- Dr. John Heintzman, Child and Adolescent Out-Patient Mental Health, Grand River Hospital - Christine McLellan, Program Direction, Mental Health and Addictions, Grand River Hospital - KW4 OHT Mental Health and Addictions Reference Group co-chairs Tracy Elop, CEO Camino Wellbeing + Mental Health and Meredith Gardiner, Director of Service, CMHA Waterloo Wellington - GRH Mental Health Families for Awareness, Change and Education (FACE) Committee Co-Chairs Bridget O'Hagan and Steve Keczem